ianrhamilton/fastlane-plugin-saucectl/README.md

 The purpose of this plugin is to simplify the set up, configuration, upload, and execution of espresso and xcuitests via the [Sauce Labs](https://saucelabs.com/) platform by utilizing fastlane which will enable you to test your iOS and and Android apps at scale using [Sauce Labs CLI](https://docs.saucelabs.com/dev/cli/saucectl/).

+**IMPORTANT:** in order for you to use this plugin to execute UI tests, your test class names must proceed with Spec, Specs, Tests, or Test, for example ExampleSpec, ExampleSpecs, ExampleTest, ExampleTests.
+Your test case names must also begin with test, for example testIDoSomething, testIDoSomethingElse.
+This is so that the the plugin can search for test classes and their included test cases.

+Failure to do this will result in missing test classes and test cases from your test run.

-**To get started and for a detailed introduction to each of the actions available within this plugin, please see the [documentation](https://ianrhamilton.github.io/fastlane-plugin-saucectl/#fastlane-plugin-saucectl)**.
+**For a detailed introduction to each of the actions available within this plugin, please see the [documentation](https://ianrhamilton.github.io/fastlane-plugin-saucectl/#fastlane-plugin-saucectl)**.

 | Available Actions   | Description                                                                                                                                                                                            |
 |---------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|